Knowledgeable Wichita Attorneys Guide You Through the Divorce Process

 In an uncontested divorce, the couple agrees they are incompatible and one spouse files for a no-fault divorce.
 The couple then engages in negotiation or mediation to reach a marital settlement, which they present to the court for approval, and this agreement becomes the basis of their divorce decree.

 In a contested divorce, a couple can attempt a settlement but may come up short, leaving one or two issues unresolved.
 They can present their partial settlement to the court but must then try their outstanding issues before the judge.
 Or, one spouse may file for divorce citing marital misconduct by the other spouse as grounds for the divorce.
 This type of divorce is contested from the outset and usually requires hearings on some of the issues.
+It is very recommended that you have a divorce lawyer to provide guidance throughout this process.

 In general, uncontested divorces are quicker, less expensive, and less stressful than contested divorces, because they avoid trial.